jackyzha0/jackyzha0.github.io/content/thoughts/From Counterculture to Cyberculture.md

 ### Comprehensive Designers
 [Contact Language](thoughts/boundary%20object.md) which to exchange ideas and techniques in linguistically distinct tribes (e.g. scientists, technologists, and administrators)

-Contact Language: broadly speaking, this language served to facilitate collaboration across the groups it interconnected.

 "The Comprehensive Designer not only did not need to don a gray flannel suit when he went to work; he actually needed to become an artist and intellectual migrant.
 To a generation preoccupied with the fear of becoming lockstep corporate adults on the military model of Brand's imagined Soviet Army, Buckminster Fuller offered a marvelously playful alternative"

 "How you get energy is, you take polarities and slap them next to one another.
 If you get into cybernetics and your head is just a minute ago full of organic gardening and ecology, then cybernetics starts to come alive for you in a different way."